 Can you enter if you are a professional photographer?

 Yes, the awards are open to professional and non-professional photographers alike.

 Colour Spaces - Why AdobeRGB and not sRGB?

 Entries to ILPOTY are asked to be saved in the AdobeRGB colour space (strictly speaking, with the Adobe RGB (1998) colour profile).

 The AdobeRGB colour space is larger than the sRGB colour space, especially in the greens and blues which we expect is important for many landscape photographers.

 The entries will be viewed and judged in a web browser.
 Modern web browsers can read and use colour spaces (as profiles).
 Our judges use high quality, calibrated monitors that can take advantage of the larger colour space.

-We have chosen AdobeRGB because it is a larger colour space, provides a better quality image, and we are using modern browsers and monitors to take advantages of it.
-However, it is true that in the past, sRGB was chosen as the default colour space and still is in some situations where the lowest common denominator is a poor quality screen, tablet or smart phone.
+We have chosen AdobeRGB because it is a larger colour space, provides a better quality image, and we are using modern browsers and monitors to take advantage of it.
+However, it is true that in the past, sRGB was chosen as the default colour space for the web and still is in some situations where the lowest common denominator is a poor quality screen, tablet or smart phone.
 This does not apply to us.
-Also, when you research this issue on Google, check the dates of the posts and articles - they have often been superceded.
+Also, when you research this issue on Google, check the dates of the posts and articles - they have often been superseded.

 Any more questions?

 For additional questions email Kim Valenti at firstname.lastname@example.org.